openshift/enhancements/enhancements/baremetal/baremetal.md

 ### Test Plan

-True e2e and integration testing can happen only after implementation for enhancement [2] lands.
+True e2e and integration testing can happen only after implementation for [this enhancement][2] lands.
 Until then, e2e testing is being performed with the help of some developer scripts.

 Unit tests have been added to MAO and the Installer to test additions